jeffpar/lonedissent/_pages/transcripts/featured/brown1/gebhart-v-belton.md

 <p>So the Attorney General&#39;s request for a decree ordering equalization is based upon a factual premise that such equalization will occur at some ascertainable
 time in the future, and it is nowhere supported in the record in either of the opinions of the courts below. </p>
-<p>MR. CHIEF JUSTICE VINSON: You mean to say that the record does not show about the construction of the new high school, costing a million
+<p><b>MR. CHIEF JUSTICE VINSON</b>: You mean to say that the record does not show about the construction of the new high school, costing a million
 and a quarter dollars, that the Attorney General referred to? </p>
-<p>MR. GREENBERG: Yes, Your Honor.
+<p><b>MR. GREENBERG</b>: Yes, Your Honor.
 It showed that a new high school is being constructed.
 That high school is thirty miles south of where respondents live, in the high school case; and it nowhere indicates what effect that high school will have upon the future education of respondents. </p>
-<p>MR. CHIEF JUSTICE VINSON: Does it consider the additions at Howard, and how they
+<p><b>MR. CHIEF JUSTICE VINSON</b>: Does it consider the additions at Howard, and how they
 would be ready for use next September?
 Is that in the record, or is the Attorney General speaking out of the record? </p>
-<p>MR. GREENBERG: There is a stipulation, Your Honor, which I will quote in full, and I think it will thoroughly answer your question.
+<p><b>MR. GREENBERG</b>: There is a stipulation, Your Honor, which I will quote in full, and I think it will thoroughly answer your question.
 The stipulation is on page 36 of the clipped-in portion of the thin blue book,
 and Item 3 of that stipulation states: </p>
 <blockquote>
   <p>The present schedule of the Wilmington Board of Education calls for a transfer